-Almost all of the projects in our Art Library use a firm armature made over a pattern.
+Almost all of the projects on our paper mache blog use a firm armature made over a pattern.
 The armature makes the sculpture strong, and the paper mache gives us a nice surface for our paint.

 To keep the air moving. put your sculpture in front of a small fan.
 Then turn the sculpture once in a while so it dries evenly all the way around.
 Remember to turn it so the bottom can dry, too.

 Special problems for really big paper mache sculptures.